haslab/LangSMC/docs/source/index.rst

 a weak form of security known as *privacy*, but still require the full protocol to be secure in a standard UC sense.
 This allows our framework to preserve the strong composition guarantees ensured by protocols shown to be UC secure.
-Moreover, our execution model implicitly assumes global synchronization points between computing  parties when executing low-level protocols.
+Moreover, our execution model implicitly assumes global synchronisation points between computing  parties when executing low-level protocols.
 In this first step we also limit our  attention to passive security and static corruptions.